-There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
+- 261. There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
 Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance.
-Further information regarding our approach and expectations can be found in our Policy for Positive Handling and is in line with the DfE 'Use of reasonable force in schools' guidance, along with further information contained in Part 2 of KCSiE 2023.
+Further information regarding our approach and expectations can be found in our Policy for Positive Handling and is in line with the DfE 'Use of reasonable force in schools' guidance, along with further information contained in Part 2 of KCSiE 2024. - 262.
 Staff will ensure that the school policy on physical intervention is followed.
-All incidents requiring such action will be logged with the Head teacher or appropriate senior manager, and parents informed on the same day.

-Incident reports by all staff involved or witnessing the incident will be completed as soon as possible after the incident and on the same day, unless in exceptional circumstances.
+All incidents requiring such action will be logged with the Head teacher or appropriate senior manager, and parents informed on the same day. - 263.
+Incident reports by all staff involved or witnessing the incident will be completed as soon as possible after the incident and on the same day, unless in exceptional circumstances. - 264.
 Staff must only use physical intervention as a last resort to protect the safety of children or adults after appropriate de-escalation strategies have been used or in the event of serious situations where this is not possible.
-The decision to use reasonable force will be based on professional judgement and depend on individual circumstances and dynamic risk assessment.

-If required we plan Positive Behaviour plans for individual children agreeing them with parents and training appropriate staff and thereby attempt to reduce the need for reasonable force.

-Restorative methods will be considered after each such incident and the pupil/student views on the incident sought.
+The decision to use reasonable force will be based on professional judgement and depend on individual circumstances and dynamic risk assessment. - 265.
+If required, we implement a de-escalation plan for individual children agreeing them with parents and training appropriate staff and thereby attempt to reduce the need for reasonable force. - 266.
+Restorative methods will be considered after each such incident and the pupil/student views on the incident sought. - 267.
 Support will be offered to staff involved and incidents will be reviewed by senior staff not involved directly and any aspect that could be improved or avoided in future will inform the planning process